 This whole waiting for college answers, is stressful and when that answer comes, why must you withhold your joy?

-It’s often said that, for obvious reasons, it’s hard to be a good friend when the chips are down for your friend.
+It’s hard to be a good friend when the chips are down for your friend.
 But in many ways, it’s harder to be a good friend when things are going really great for your friend but maybe not quite as well for you.
 It turns out that misery doesn’t actually love company, misery loves miserable company.

 We need to try really hard to be happy for each other and I think we owe it to our kids to show them that even if they are sad for themselves, they can be happy for a friend.
 We owe it to them to show them that this is one small step in the whole of a life and that there are many joys and disappointments along the way.
 All of these milestones are better when shared, joys are magnified, and burdens lightened.